OMNI-SLO-Monitoring/error-response-monitoring-service/payment-service-monitor/README.md

 - The service sits at localhost:3400
 - The endpoint /request-handler receives the "blueprint" of the request with the user-adjusted parameters from the frontend and executes the corresponding request to the database service.
 It will then return back a response message which is either paired with a created log message if the response does not conform the parameters or is sent individually otherwise.
 The log message is also sent to the issue creator component.
 - The endpoint /messages offers monitoring services the freedom to scrape all the stored log messages.
-- The endpoint /account-value is exposed for the chained request use case where the account service makes a request to query the account worth.
-Upon reception of the request by the account service, it will turn to database service and requests the account worth which will then be returned.